G-Core/product-documentation/documentation/dns/dns-plugins/use-gcore-dns-as-a-secondary-dns-with-octodns.md

 Synchronize records of Gcore DNS with your DNS

-## Synchronize records of Gcore DNS with your DNS
+## Synchronize records of Gcore Managed DNS with your DNS

 This guide will help you to install OctoDNS  — a tool for managing DNS zones of different providers.
 Using it, you will make records on our DNS server identical to records on yours.
 That's how it works: